MaCFP/macfp-db/Fire_Growth/UMD_SBI/Computational_Results/2023/FSRI/README.md

 Combustion model: 1-step mixing-controlled reactions of propane (burner) and MMA (pyrolyzate)

-Radiation model: Finite-volume, gray gas with specified radiative fraction
+Radiation model: Finite-volume, gray gas with specified radiative fraction.
+Note the Aalto results use the 2023 properties except for radiation which uses the 2021 values.

 Radiative fraction: Propane FDS default of 0.29, MMA FDS default of 0.35 Radiation pathlength: 10 cm